 Waiting vs processing

-As mentioned at the beginning, the cycle time of an activity or a process can be divided into waiting time and processing time is the portion of the cycle time where no work is being done to advance the process (e.g. time spent in transferring documents or waiting for an actor to perform the work)
+As mentioned at the beginning, the cycle time of an activity or a process can be divided into waiting time and processing time

 Waiting time:

-Processing time:

-is the time that actors spend doing actual work

-Waiting vs processing

-In most processes,

-the waiting time is a considerable portion of the cycle time!

-For example,

-in many situations cases are processed in batches (e.g. applications, surveys)

-and in many other cases actors are just not ready (e.g. supervisor approval, medical prescription)
+is the time that actors spend doing actual work Waiting vs processing In most processes, the waiting time is a considerable portion of the cycle time!
+For example, in many situations cases are processed in batches (e.g. applications, surveys) and in many other cases actors are just not ready (e.g. supervisor approval, medical prescription) Theoretical cycle time is the ratio of processing time relative to the cycle time

-Cycle time efficiency

-Cycle time efficiency (CTE): is the ratio of overall processing time relative to the overall cycle time

-A ratio close to 1 indicates that there is little room for improving the cycle time (unless radical changes in the process)

-A ratio close to zero indicates that there a significant amount of room for improving cycle time (by reducing the waiting time)

-Theoretical cycle time

-Assume that for each activity of the process both the processing time and the cycle time are known

-Let TCT denote the theoretical cycle time of the process: this is computed in the same ways as CT, but using the processing time of activities (it is the amount of time a process would take on average if no waiting time was necessary)
+Assume that for each activity of the process both the processing time and the cycle time are known Let TCT denote the theoretical cycle time of the process: this is computed in the same ways as CT, but using the processing time of activities (it is the amount of time a process would take on average if no waiting time was necessary) Cycle time efficiency Cycle time efficiency (CTE):